HackYourAssignment/databases-Cohort53/Week3/MAKEME.md

 ## 4. Code along

 In this week's code along you'll be building a complete CRUD app.
-However, instead of using MySQL it'll be MongoDB you' ll use as a database!
+However, instead of using PostgreSQL it'll be MongoDB you' ll use as a database!

 - [CRUD app from scratch using Node.js](https://www.youtube.com/watch?v=CyTWPr_WwdI)